Lesson 1.4: Disambiguating Parses

 syntax left b

-As a consequence of this, syntax [left|right|non-assoc]
+As a consequence, syntax [left|right|non-assoc]

 should not be used to